Home » How Hard Do Cockatiels Bite? (Bite Force PSI)

 Sleep Disturbance

-Once the sun sets, ensure the cage is covered at night, and leave the cockatiel alone until morning.
-Disturbing a night of sleep may lead to tiredness and irritability, leading a cockatiel to bite.
+Once the sun sets, ensure the cage is covered and the environment is peaceful.
+Disturbing a night of sleep can lead to tiredness and irritability, which can lead to biting.

 Cockatiels may experience night frights, which are displays of fear and agitation in the middle of the night.
-Like all smaller birds, cockatiels can be particularly prone to these sleep disturbances.
+Cockatiels are prone to these sleep disturbances.

-If a cockatiel is dealing with a night fright, it’ll react to a perceived threat it can’t see.
-As a result, the bird will be increasingly defensive and may instinctively bite anybody that gets close.
+If a cockatiel is dealing with night fright, it’ll react adversely to a perceived threat it can’t see

 Entering Territory